-b) set the Payload container type IE to "N1 SM information"; and
+b) set the Payload container type IE to "N1 SM information";

-c) set the Payload container IE to the 5GSM message.
+c) set the Payload container IE to the 5GSM message; and

+d) set the 5GMM cause IE to the 5GMM cause #92 "insufficient user-plane resources for the PDU session" if:1) the UE is in NB-N1 mode;

+2) the UE has indicated preference for user plane CIoT 5GS optimization;

+3) the network accepted the use of user plane CIoT 5GS optimization;

+4) the PDU session ID is associated with a new PDU session that is being established; and

+5) the AMF determines that there are user-plane resources established for two other PDU sessions for this UE (see 3GPP TS 23.501 [8]).

 In case b) in subclause 5.4.5.3.1, i.e. upon reception from an SMSF of an SMS payload, the AMF shall:

 a) set the Payload container type IE to "SMS";